tytydraco/yessleep/out/My_manager_keeps_telling_me_not_to_worry__Part_3.md

 "Makes sense.”

 "The building then passed to the Sons of the Iron Sextant, who worshipped triangles.
 They believed the universe was a drafting error and that salvation lay in correcting God's angles.
 They re-consecrated the chapel and rotated the altar thirteen degrees.
 A splinter group called the Daughters of the Truer Sextant moved in shortly after and rotated it back.
-Then a further splinter group rotated it diagonally, which is why the altar points straight up to this day.
-They were extremely committed.”
+Then a further splinter group rotated it diagonally, which is why the altar points straight up to this day.”

 "You really know your way around the details.”